teamdigitale/dati-semantic-schema-editor/README.md

 ### Local Usage

-To use Italia Schema Editor all you need to do is installing the `@italia/schema-editor` plugin and use the component in your application.
+To use the Semantic Schema Editor all you need to do is installing the `@italia/schema-editor` plugin and use the component in your application.

 ```typescript